2023 Most Popular Journalism Bachelor's Degree Schools in the Southwest Region

 Read full report on Journalism at Arizona State University - Tempe

-Out of the 29 schools in the Southwest Region that were part of this year’s ranking, The University of Texas at Austin landed the # 4 spot on the list.
-UT Austin is a very large public school located in the large city of Austin.
+A rank of #4 on this year’s list means The University of Texas at Austin is a great place for journalism students working on their bachelor’s degree.
+UT Austin is a very large public school located in the city of Austin.

 Women make up 69% of the journalism majors at the school.